FineiasAntonio/work-order/README.md

 # Instalation and Use

-To make the installation process easy, i did use Docker that become simple and fast the envoriment configuration.
+To make the installation process easy, i used Docker that become simple and fast the environment configuration.
 Follow the steps below.

 ⚠️ If you don't have Docker, install here ➡️ [Docker Official Website](https://www.docker.com/products/docker-desktop/)